mF2C/mF2C/docs/mf2c_agent.md

 ### Troubleshooting

  - hello-world script (single-agent) fails when executed right after the agent is started.
 The waiting time for no failures is ~2-5 min, depending on the machine.
+ - Sometimes hello-world fails because landscaper does not get any device-dynamic registered on time.
+Restarting landscaper solves the issue.

 ### Known issues